neondatabase/website/content/docs/introduction/monitoring.md

 ## Overview
 [Blurb about monitoring in general for saas serverless db.]

+With Neon as your serverless database, we understand the importance of robust monitoring features, not only to provide insight into the status of your database, but you also need to understand how your computes are performing

 ## Current state of monitoring features

 [Politely explain we don't have monitoring but plan to soon]